cesartheroman/Products-API/README.md

 Ultimately the ETL process, along with copying all the required CSV files into the Docker container, and loading it into my Posgres instance took 9mins to fully complete.

 The service was then incrementally optimized through indexing techniques and connection pooling while being stress-tested in development with Artillery.
 I found that on my local machine, I could easily top out at 100 RPS, with the required latency and error rates.

 However, I wanted to see how much I could push this in my deployed instance, where I optimized further by, ensuring my SQL quieries were performant and sargable, utilizing a cache-aside strategy with Redis, and finally using Nginx as a load balancer.

+If you'd like to interact with the API, you can find the deployed version, fully documented with Swagger UI here: [Products-API](http://3.142.12.173/api-docs/#/)

+Additionally, an extensive look into my thought process and tests can be found in my [Notion Engineering Journal](https://gusty-empress-623.notion.site/a54b3d61feb44377a95e01cba3902c83?v=1431d6a03e6b467bb0631d990609a852)

 # Tech Stack